ibrod83/nodejs-file-downloader/readme.md

 nodejs-file-downloader is a simple utility for downloading files.
 It hides the complexity of dealing with streams, paths and duplicate file names.
+Can automatically repeat failed downloads.

 If you encounter any bugs or have a question, please don't hesitate to open an issue.